-- (1) An employer shall, at an address in Montserrat, keep in such form as the Labour Commissioner may approve- - (a) an accurate record in respect of each employee showing- - (i) the employee's name, address, occupation and hiring dates either by the employer or by a predecessor-employer; - (ii) the immigration status of the employee and, where applicable, the date of expiry of the employee's work permit; - (iii) the number of hours worked each day in each pay period; - (iv) the basic and other wages paid to the employee for each pay period; - (v) the leave taken by the employee by type, duration and date; and - (vi) the protective gear issued to the employee; and - (b) a register of all employees under the age of 18 years, - and, where applicable, shall keep at that address a copy of each written statement furnished to an employee. - (2) Where an employee's services have been terminated for any reason, an employer shall preserve the employee's records and the written statements referred to in subsection (1) for a period not less than 6 years after the date of termination. - (3) Upon request by the Labour Commissioner or Labour Officer, the employer shall make the employee's record available to the Labour Commissioner or a labour
+- 12. (1) An employer shall, at an address in Montserrat, keep in such form as the Labour Commissioner may approve- - (a) an accurate record in respect of each employee showing- Copying/unauthorised distribution strictly prohibited.
+Printed under Authority by The Regional Law Revision Centre Inc. www.lawrevision.ai

+- (i) the employee's name, address, occupation and hiring dates either by the employer or by a predecessor-employer; - (ii) the immigration status of the employee and, where applicable, the date of expiry of the employee's work permit; - (iii) the number of hours worked each day in each pay period; - (iv) the basic and other wages paid to the employee for each pay period; - (v) the leave taken by the employee by type, duration and date;and - (vi) the protective gear issued to the employee; and - (b) a register of all employees under the age of eighteen years, and, where applicable, shall keep at that address a copy of each written statement furnished to an employee.
-Officer for inspection and copying, in the presence of the employer or his or her representative.

-- (4) An employer who contravenes subsections (1) or (2) with intent to deny an employee's statutory employment benefits commits an offence and is liable on summary conviction to a fine of \$5,000.00. - (5) The Labour Commissioner may by notice require employers to submit returns containing such particulars and information contained in the employers' records kept under sub section (1). - (6) The Labour Commissioner may compile, analyse and tabulate statistics collected from returns submitted under this section and, subject to the directions of the Minister, cause the statistics or abstracts to be published without disclosing the identity of the employer or employee.
+- (2) Where an employee's services have been terminated for any reason, an employer shall preserve the employee's records and the written statements referred to in subsection (1) for a period not less than six years after the date of termination. - (3) Upon request by the Labour Commissioner or Labour Officer, the employer shall make the employee's record available to the Labour Commissioner or a labour Officer for inspection and copying, in the presence of the employer or his or her representative. - (4) An employer who contravenes subsection (1) or (2) with intent to deny an employee's statutory employment benefits commits an offence and is liable on summary conviction to a fine of \$5,000. - (5) The Labour Commissioner may by notice require employers to submit returns containing such particulars and information contained in the employers' records kept under subsection (1). - (6) The Labour Commissioner may compile, analyse and tabulate statistics collected from returns submitted under this section and, subject to the directions of the Minister, cause the statistics or abstracts to be published without disclosing the identity of the employer or employee.

-13. Obligations of employers
+Obligations of employers

-An employer whose premises are visited by the Labour Commissioner shall-

-- (a) permit the Labour Commissioner access to any place or undertaking to be inspected; - (b) furnish the Labour Commissioner with any information as will enable him or her to carry out his or her duties; and - (c) grant to the employees and their representatives, every facility for communicating freely with the Labour Commissioner.
+- 13. An employer whose premises are visited by the Labour Commissioner shall- - (a) permit the Labour Commissioner access to any place or undertaking to be inspected; - (b) furnish the Labour Commissioner with any information as will enable him or her to carry out his or her duties; and

+(c) grant to the employees and their representatives, every facility for communicating freely with the Labour Commissioner.

-14. Offences
+Offences

-A person who-
+14. A person who-

-- (a) wilfully, hinders or obstructs the Labour Commissioner or a labour officer in the exercise of his or her statutory powers and duties; - (b) fails or refuses, without good reason, to permit his or her employees free access to and communication with the Labour Commissioner or a labour officer or both while on a visit for inspection;

-- (c) refuses or wilfully neglects to furnish the Labour Commissioner or a labour officer, any information or return or particular that may be required of the employer under the Code; or - (d) knowingly furnishes, or causes or allows to be furnished to the Labour Commissioner or a labour officer, any information or return which is false in any material particular, commits an offence and is liable on summary conviction to a fine of \$5,000.00.
+- (a) wilfully, hinders or obstructs the Labour Commissioner or a Labour Officer in the exercise of his or her statutory powers and duties: - (b) fails or refuses, without good reason, to permit his or her employees free access to and communication with the Labour Commissioner or a Labour Officer or both while on a visit for inspection; - (c) refuses or wilfully neglects to furnish the Labour Commissioner or a Labour Officer, any information or return or particular that may be required of the employer under the Code; or - (d) knowingly furnishes, or causes or allows to be furnished to the Labour Commissioner or a Labour Officer, any information or return which is false in any material particular, commits an offence and is liable on summary conviction to a fine of \$5,000.

-15. Liability of employer for agent etc.
+Liability of employer for agent etc.